-Confused.com takes security seriously as do our insurance/financial service partners, who all operate their own security policies.
-We use industry-standard secure sockets layer (SSL) 128-bit encryption technology to ensure that all your personal and transactional information is encrypted before transmission.
-After signing into Confused.com, the closed padlock icon at the bottom right of your browser shows that you are in a secure area of our site.
-Our robust security policies are to safeguard your privacy from unauthorised access/improper use and we will continue to implement ever-more secure technology as it becomes available.
+Confused.com takes security seriously as do our product and service providers, who all operate their own security policies.
+We use industry-standard secure sockets layer (SSL) 256-bit encryption technology to ensure that all your personal and transactional information is encrypted before transmission.
+After signing into Confused.com, the closed padlock icon at the top of your browser shows that you are in a secure area of our site.
+Our robust security policies and practices apply to both desktop computers and mobile devices, and serve to safeguard your privacy from unauthorised access/improper use and we will continue to implement ever-more secure technology as it becomes available.

 Security of third party sites